 What types of “receipts” will qualify as parrot ownership proofs?

-Parrot purchase receipt, claw clip receipt, vet check receipt, DNA certificate, hatch certificate, prescription label copy, professional pet sitting receipt.
+Parrot purchase receipt, claw clip receipt, vet check receipt, DNA certificate, hatch certificate, prescription label, professional pet sitting receipt, cremation receipt.
 (These must be on stationery.)
 If you have any questions in this regard, feel free to email us.
-Veterinary assistants or pet shop workers will need to have their employer write a reference (on the business' stationery) to bypass the receipt requirement.

 Can I come for a “bird tour” before going thru A-Parrot's email interview?